 Whedon does not disappoint.
 The Avengers is all that it should be.
 Perhaps not all that it could be, but sure to be a huge summer hit simply because it gives the audience exactly what it wants and leaves it wanting more.
 Whedon excels visually as he know how to milk the most from a scene simply by showing our heroes together.
 In a story that is simple enough for the youngest of fans to get, yet has enough depth to keep most adults interested, Loki brings an army of aliens to conquer Earth to feed his need for power.
 Whedon does struggle with comedic timing as his story (written with Zac Penn) generates great laughs, but too many lines following punchlines are lost behind laughter.
 The cast continues with enjoyable performances though Mark Ruffalo’s risky portrayal of Doctor Bruce Banner strays too far from the traditional intensity associated with the character, and thus appears muddled and confused.
 Cobie Smulders’ (How I Met Your Mother) attempt to play a strong and stoic S.H.I.E.L.D. agent is also distracting.

-Recommendation: Too late to experience the Marathon in theatres, but could make for a fun weeknd before heading out to the theatre to see The Avengers.
+Recommendation: Too late to experience the Marathon in theaters, but could make for a fun weekend before heading out to the theater to see The Avengers.
 In the new release; Robert Downey Jr’s Tony Stark character is the entertainment adhesive the holds the film together, and Whedon knows how to direct towards his strengths.
 The Avengers will satisfy everyone and makes for a great start to the 2012 summer season.